-Between the kids, your significant other and yourself, how many times have you ended up with more in your cart then you intended to?
+Between the kids, your significant other, and yourself, how many times have you ended up with more in your cart than you intended to?

 I can’t even begin to wonder how much money I would have saved over the years if I implemented this strategy.

-5) Save Money by learning to make your favorite restaurant dishes at home.
+2) Save money by learning to make your favorite restaurant dishes at home.

 Probably more times than you can count.
 Why not try to recreate the recipes at home?

-7) Check the Amazon Prime Pantry Clearance section to save money
+3) Check the Amazon Prime Pantry Clearance section to save money.

-There’s a minimum order of $35 on Amazon Prime pantry, but there were several people who used this strategy to keep their food prices down.
+There’s a minimum order of $35 on Amazon Prime pantry, but several people used this strategy to keep their food prices down.

-I just went online to check out what they had on sale and there was a vast variety of products to pick.
+I just went online to check out what they had on sale, and there was a wide variety of products to pick from.
 I ended up putting in an order myself because of the deals I found.